andkret/Kestra-Workflow-Orchestration/README.md

 > [!NOTE]
 > You need to provide a payment method in this step.

+> [!IMPORTANT]
+> Be aware that queries against GCP can incur costs.
+Check twice before running queries.

 ### Install GCP CLI

 If you have the GCP CLI already installed, you can skip this command.